CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 Deliverables

-At the conclusion of a Quality of Earnings engagement, you receive a comprehensive, professionally prepared report package designed for use in transaction negotiations, financing discussions, and legal proceedings.
+At the conclusion of a Quality of Earnings engagement, you receive a comprehensive, professionally prepared report package designed for transaction negotiations, financing discussions, valuation disputes, post-closing claims, and other decision-making contexts.

-• Written QoE Report: A clear, organized narrative report summarizing findings, methodology, and conclusions — formatted for review by buyers, investors, lenders, and attorneys.
+• Written QoE Report: A clear, organized narrative report summarizing findings, methodology, and conclusions — formatted for review by buyers, sellers, investors, lenders, advisors, counsel, and decision-makers.

-• Normalized EBITDA Schedule: A detailed calculation of adjusted EBITDA reflecting all normalization adjustments, presented in a format suitable for deal negotiations, financing applications, and expert testimony.
+• Normalized EBITDA Schedule: A detailed calculation of adjusted EBITDA reflecting all normalization adjustments, presented in a format suitable for deal negotiations, financing applications, valuation reviews, and dispute evaluation.

-• Adjustment Schedules: Supporting workpapers documenting each normalization adjustment with source data, rationale, and dollar impact, providing full transparency and cross-examination support for all parties.
+• Adjustment Schedules: Supporting workpapers documenting each normalization adjustment with source data, rationale, and dollar impact, providing full transparency and review support for all decision-makers.

 • Risk Flags: A clear summary of earnings quality concerns, operational risks, and financial statement issues identified during the engagement.

-• Management Q&A Support: We are available to participate in management presentations and Q&A sessions, helping our clients interpret findings and respond to questions from counterparties during the negotiation or litigation process.
+• Management Q&A Support: We are available to participate in presentations and Q&A sessions, helping business owners, buyers, sellers, advisors, lenders, and counsel interpret findings and respond to questions from counterparties.

 QoE vs. Audit vs. Valuation